LegendsOfXania/QuestJournalExtension/README.md

 Made by [XayaTV](https://be.net/xayatv) for the Legends of Xania with the great help of [Gabber](https://github.com/gabber235) !
 Don't forget to give the credits if you use the extension.

-## Future Updates
-* Support MiniMessage in MenuTitles
-* Support PlaceholderAPI in MenuTitles